freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/1-textures.md

 Now we'll be creating a mask that we'll export as PNG for Substance, but also as SVG so we can extrude it in Blender.

 Open Adobe Illustrator.
-Create a new document, and import `albedo.png`.
+Create a new document and import `albedo.png`.
 Resize the artboard to the exact size of the imported image (enable *View -> Smart Guide* to make Illustrator snap to the edges).
 Name the layer *reference* and lock it.

 ![Playfield in Illustrator](illustrator-playfield.png)